Absolutely Fabulous series 1: Home media

-In Australia, the first series debuted on DVD Region 4 on 3 October 2001.
-Australia was the first country to release "Absolutely Everything", although, not every episode was released within the set; it includes series 1-5 and the specials, excluding 'The Last Shout'.
-This set was released on 20 April 2006.
-"The Complete Collection" (every episode including 'The Last Shout') was made available on 5 April 2011.
+In Australia, the first series debuted on DVD Region 4 in October 2001.
+Australia was the first country to release "Absolutely Everything", although, not every episode was released within the set.
+It includes series 1-5 and the specials, excluding 'The Last Shout'.
+This set was released in April 2006.
+"The Complete Collection", every episode including 'The Last Shout', was made available in April 2011.